Abhagin

 Abhagin (Ill-Fated Woman) is a 1938 Hindi film directed by Prafulla Roy for New Theatres Ltd., Calcutta.
 A bilingual, it was made in Bengali language as Abhigyan.
-The film was based on a story by Upendranath Ganguly, with dialogues by A. H. Shore.
+The film was based on a story by Upendranath Ganguly, with dialogue by A. H. Shore.
 R. C. Boral provided the music composition with lyrics for the Hindi version by Munshi Arzu (Arzu Lucknawi), and by Ajoy Bhattacharya for the Bengali.
 The screenplay was by Phani Majumdar for whom it was his first independent film as a scriptwriter.
 Bimal Roy, who was to make a name for himself as a prominent Bengali and Hindi director, was the cinematographer for the film.
 The cast included Molina Devi, Prithviraj Kapoor, Vijay Kumar, Nemo and Bikram Kapoor.

 A wife rejected by her in-laws following her abduction is given shelter by the husband's friend.
 The story line follows the wife's ambivalent feelings for her saviour when she's accepted back into the family.

 Plot

 Sandhya (Molina Devi), married to Priyalal (Vijay Kumar), lives with him at his father's (Nemo) residence.
-The father, Jawaharlal Choudhary, is an over-bearing ruthless landlord.
+The father, Jawaharlal Choudhary, is an over-bearing and ruthless landlord.
 When he throws one of the tenants out for not paying the rent, the tenant violently attacks Choudhary, hurting his son who comes to his defense.
 The tenant then kidnaps Sandhya, but she manages to escape.
 She initially finds shelter with a relative (Bikram Kapoor) of hers.
 When she reaches home, her father-in-law refuses to let her stay as she's spent time away from home in company of a man.
-Though her husband sides her, he's unwilling to confront his father.
+Though her husband sides with her, he's unwilling to confront his father.
 Sandhya is then given shelter by a friend of her husband, Promod (Prithviraj Kapoor).
 Promod helps Sandhya find her way in life.
 A bond is formed between the two.
 The in-laws are cleared of their misunderstanding and urge Sandhya to return home.
 Torn between her feelings for Promod and tradition, she chooses tradition and returns to her husband.